 My name’s Matt.
 As you can guess from the title, I write stories with an element of mystery.
 They often involve dinosaurs.
 Here’s why:

 I was born and raised in Colorado Springs.
-When I was a kid, Colorado Springs famously a hotbed of evangelicalism.
+When I was a kid, Colorado Springs was famously a hotbed of evangelicalism.
 If that’s still how you think of it, you might enjoy my archive on evangelicalism and culture.
 But growing up, Colorado Springs was important for other reasons, too.

 For one thing, the place had a storybook-quality.
 Ultra-blue skies over purple mountains.
 Red-rock bluffs dotted with scrub brush and pine.
 Pronghorn speeding down plains and coyotes howling at the stars.
 It turns a kid’s brain to adventure stories.